l-n-s-y/writeups/CTFs/QUT/QUT_CTF.exe.md

 The Exception traceback warned that the ValueError was originating from a function called \_writePyc which was responsible for taking the decompressed archive data and writing it to disk as new .pyc files.

-I added a quick string.replace to exclude to remove any nullbytes contained in a prospective filename:
+I added a quick string.replace to remove any nullbytes contained in a prospective filename:

 BEFORE: